Join a waiting list for one of our 2026 breedings!

 • Recognition: As of May 1, 2025, the International Cat Association (TICA) officially accepted mink, solid, and sepia Ragdolls into the "Cherubim" breed group, allowing them to compete for championship titles.

 Aside from the fact that ethically and morally, kittens should remain with their mothers until they are a minimum of 12 weeks old; there is plenty of scientific fact to back up the following facts.
 Breeders who send their kittens to new homes at 8-10 weeks are HIGHLY unethical.
-Our kittens stay with us until they are a minimum of 12 weeks, but no longer than 16 weeks old, giving them ample time to heal from being altered (spayed/neutered)
+Our kittens stay with us until they are a minimum of 12 weeks, but typically no longer than 16 weeks old, giving them ample time to heal from being altered (spayed/neutered).
+Typically, the only reason we would keep a specific kitten longer is if travel cannot be arranged due to weather, the family is going on vacation or any other unexpected/uncontrollable reasons.
+We do not charge a fee to hold kittens longer.

 Kittens need to stay with their mother until 12 weeks old for crucial physical, social, and emotional development.
 This extended time allows for full weaning, ensures proper socialization through play and interaction with their mother and siblings, and helps them develop into well-adjusted, resilient adults.
 Separating them too early can lead to health problems, aggression, anxiety, and poor social skills.